CyrilleB79/NVDAScripts/README.md

 This script allows NVDA to beep on error even in NVDA non-test versions.
 To activate or de-activate beep error feature, press NVDA+control+alt+B

+### globalPlugins/debugHelpMode.py

+This script provides information on any script in input help mode.
+If the executed script has no description, the script's name and location/class are announced instead.

+Executing a gesture bound to a script without description in input help mode also create an entry for this script in the gesture management dialog.
+This entry is located in a dedicated category called "Scripts without description (modify at your own risk!)".
+This allow to easily add, delete or change the native NVDA gestures for these script.
+Be aware however that it is often intended that such script do not have any description to prevent the user to modify the associated gesture.
+Indeed, the gesture may be defined to match an application shortcut key.
+For example the script script_toggleItalic on NVDAObjects.window.winword.WordDocument is bound to control+I and this should not be modified since the gesture is passed to the application to actually execute the shortcut key.
+Known bug: A script added for a specific class is visible even if gesture manager is opened in another context.

 ### globalPlugins/debugTool.py

 This script allows to enable the stack trace logging of the speech function when pressing NVDA+control+alt+S. You may modify this file to pathc another function.